 - Halp—Halp is a robust conversational ticketing software that allows for seamless integration between tools like Slack and Teams to Jira Service Management, making your agents and tools even more powerful and capable to serve your organization.

 Couple this change with the already beloved Jira Software Cloud, and your organization is on a path to strong data visibility, work productivity, efficiency services, and comprehensive organizational insights.
 Organizations adopting Agile service management principles and tools such as these are positioned to win and keep pace with evolving business needs.
+Contact our experts.

 What is Atlassian adding to Jira Service Management?